clowdr-app/clowdr-web-app/README.md

 Create an account on [Back4App](https://www.back4app.com/) and create an app space for Clowdr with any name you like.

-Set up your own configurations in ./.env file and ./db/.env-db file according to the ./.env-example and ./db/.env-db-example, respectively.
+Set up your own configuration in ./.env according to the ./.env-example.

 The configuration parameters can be found from your created app in Back4App: Server Settings -> Core Settings